Dog Care Sheet

 This care sheet can cover the needs of other species.

-Note: The information on this Care Sheet is not a substitute for veterinary care.
-If you need additional information, please refer to the Sources section or contact your veterinarian as appropriate.
+The information on this Care Sheet is not a substitute for veterinary care.
+If you need additional information, please contact your veterinarian as appropriate.